dalealleshouse/zero-to-devops/README.md

 The demo system consists of five separate applications that work together.

-1. NGINX serves a static HTML file to a browser
+1. NGINX serves a static HTML file to a browser.
+The page makes requests to the ASP.NET core REST API and displays the results.
 1. ASP.NET Core REST API accepts requests from the browser and returns queue stats
 1. RabbitMQ is configured as a standard work queue